 - Common cause include lifestyle habits, dietary factors and medications

-- Faces seen on plain radiographs is normal.
+- Faeces seen on plain radiographs is normal.
 Imaging should be used to exclude other pathologies.